This post may contain affiliate links. Please see our disclosure policy for more details.

 All the ingredients laid out on a white background.

-Here are the ingredients for the basic version.
+Here are the ingredients for the basic smoothie base.

 • Plain Greek yogurt – The key ingredient!
 You can use non-dairy Greek-style yogurt, if needed.
 You can also use flavored yogurt, but be aware of the high added sugar content.
 If you have any frozen yogurt, this will be a great way to use it up.